microsoft/sqldev/pages/nodejs/windows/az/az-nodejs-windows-3.md

 npm install async
 ```

-Using you favorite text editor, create a file called columnstore.js in the SqlServerColumnstoreSample folder.
+Using you favorite text editor, create a file called columnstore.js in the AzuresSqlColumnstoreSample folder.

 ```javascript
 var Connection = require('tedious').Connection;